Danny's Blog

 Pros of y=xAy=xA:

-How do you test how a program does matrix math?
+How do you test how a program does matrix transformations?

-We need to figure out both element order, and transform style.
+We need to figure out both transform style, and element order.

-y=xAy=xA and y=Axy=Ax don't affect basic matrix operations
+y=Axy=Ax and y=xAy=xA don't affect basic matrix operations

 Those two styles only prescribe how transform matrices are created.
 Given known matrices, it doesn't actually affect the basic matrix operations and the order of their arguments.